 How your placement provider covers their liability for any injury you cause your patients while on placement will depend on the placement setting.

 You do not need to worry about placements in any UK NHS setting covered by a state-backed indemnity scheme.
 Other employers should have similar covers in place.
-Such corporate insurance arrangements for the clinical negligence of their staff may include students.
+Corporate insurance arrangements for the clinical negligence of their staff may include students.
 If you are undertaking a placement outside of the NHS, you must check with the placement provider that they have appropriate covers in place.

-The Ministry of Defence (MOD) and military units
+The Ministry of Defence (MOD) and military units placements

 You must take special care when undertaking placements with the MOD or any military unit and you should talk this through with your clinical placement co-ordinator.
 We are aware that some military units ask students to sign documents that mean the student undertakes to insure the MOD for a wide-range of employer obligations.
 You must not sign these forms, even if it means that regrettably your placement falls through.